 The Tomato Festival Sydney is all about local and seasonal produce, heirloom varieties, bush tucker, as well as growing and preserving the season’s bounty in an imaginative and accessible way.

-There are free gardening talks and cooking demonstrations in the Cooking & Learning Hub for the whole family to enjoy.
-Sessions include how to make delicious Bush Food dishes, demonstrations by award-winning chefs along with gardening talks from industry experts.
-Plus you can learn how to grow heirloom tomatoes and get top tips for seed saving.
+There are free gardening talks and cooking demonstrations in the Community Greening Cooking & Learning Hub for foodies and green thumbs alike.
+Sessions include how to make delicious dishes from your kitchen garden, demonstrations by award-winning chefs along with gardening talks from industry experts.
+Learn how to grow heirloom tomatoes and get top tips for keeping away pests and disease in an environmentally friendly way.

-Come and learn the secrets of simple seasonal Italian dishes, from celebrated chef Luca Ciano who honed his skills in the 2 Michelin-starred restaurant ‘Il Luogo di Aimo e Nadia’ in Milan.
+Come and learn the secrets of simple seasonal Italian dishes, from celebrated chef Luca Ciano who honed his skills in the 2 Michelin-starred restaurant ‘Il Luogo di Aimo e Nadia’ in Milan, for free in the Commmunity Greening Cooking & Learning Hub.

 Hear from the pros